deltaepsilon/chrisesplin.com/content/writing/articles/bootstrap-or-vc-funded-startup/index.md

 # Conclusion

 Bootstrapping is awesome and I hope to try it again someday.
 But for now, I need to feed my family and draw a salary.
-I can only hope that my equity pays out someday.
+I can only hope that my equity pays out in the next decade or two.